-- Feed in slow release devices.
+- Feed in slow release devices

-Keep the training up beyond puppy school.
+Keep the training going beyond puppy school.
 A daily ritual of 10 minutes of training with positive reinforcement or teaching a new trick or game is a great way to spend time together and strengthen your bond.

 Dogs thrive on routine and knowing what to expect and when to expect it.
 Things can’t be the same every day but following a basic routine of exercise and feeding times will be highly beneficial.